develephant/godot-quick-overview/README.md

-# godot-quick-overview
+# Godot - rapid overview

-A copule of generated documents with examples.
+A couple of generated documents with examples.